-'''

-Would you like to create new Access lists or modify existing lists? [no]: y
+Would you like to create new Access lists or modify existing lists? [no]: ${f y}$

-'''

-If you choose not to create or edit Access Control Lists, skip to Step 9: Configuring the Topology-Dependent Parameters (on page 5-18).
+If you choose not to create or edit Access Control Lists, skip to Step 9: Configuring the Topology-Dependent Parameters (on page 5-19).

-Step 3 Type the number of the Access Control List to be configured (1 through 99) and press Enter.

-Step 4 Begin adding entries to the selected list.
+- Step 3 Type the number of the Access Control List to be configured (1 through 99) and press Enter.
+Note that there is no default for this parameter. - Step 4 Begin adding entries to the selected list.